WalterMeier/git-secret-docker/README.md

 While this [windows support](https://github.com/sobolevn/git-secret/issues/40) thread states that people have got it to work with `cygwin` and `WSL`, that means that you also need one of those systems as a dependency.
-Subjectively, in the modern workflow it's more common that a developer will have `docker` installed, before one of those other systems.
+This solution is aimed at people who already have `docker` and don't want to install other dependencies.